VIKING EVERYDAY LIFE

 The Vikings also had their own form of writing.
 The Viking alphabet was called the futhark and the 16 individual letters were called runes.
 They were made of straight and diagonal lines, which were carved into wood or stone.
 (In the late Viking era people wrote on sheep or calf skin).

 Vikings wore iron helmets.
 Some of them also wore chain mail.
 They also carried round wooden shields.
 They fought with spears, bows, axes and swords.
 In battle Vikings stood in rows and formed a wall of shields called a skjaldbogr.

-Some Vikings were called Berserkers (from which we get our word berserk).
+Some Vikings were called Berserkers.
 They spent the hours before a battle working themselves into frenzy.
 How they did this is not known but they probably took some form of drug.

 The Vikings also built fortresses.
 They dug a ditch and created an earth bank then erected a wooden stockade on top.

 A history of weapons